-In line with this, Surrey County Council (SCC) has undertaken the requisite two-stage consultation to inform the decision making process and a significant majority of respondents at both stages have confirmed their agreement with the proposed alterations.
-For these reasons, it is recommended that the Leader of the Council determines the Statutory Notice (appended to this report as Annex 1), so as to bring the closure of Downs Way School formally into effect from September 2018, as an integral element of the proposed amalgamation of this school with St. Mary's C of E Junior School.
+In line with this, Surrey County Council has undertaken the requisite first stage of informal consultation to inform the decision making process and a significant majority of respondents confirmed their agreement with the proposed alterations.
+For these reasons, it is recommended that the Cabinet Member for Education approves the publication of a Statutory Notice (appended to this report as Annex 1), formally proposing the necessary prescribed alterations.